-Resolved: That the expenditure from the Development Fund of One million two hundred and forty-five thousand two hundred and sixty pounds for the purpose set out in the Draft First Supplementary Estimates 636-Police-be Head 1965-66 under approved.
+Resolved: That the expenditure from the Development Fund of One million two hundred and forty-five thousand two hundred

+The Minister of Housing and Surveys and sixty pounds for the purpose set out in the Draft First Supplementary Estimates ir for the hon.
+Gentleman speaking to come the House and start telling untruths.
+If he approved.